Amithgowda0903/Model-Training-Object-Detection-/README.md

 ## Step 2.5 – Creating the `data.yaml` File

 After labeling the images with **LabelImg**, we need to tell YOLO **where the dataset is located** and **which classes we are detecting**.
-This is done with a file named `data.yaml`.so we need to copy save a yaml file with the belopw info modify the nmaes as per yor dataset. you can copy it in a text file and save it as yaml.
+This is done with a file named `data.yaml`.so we need to copy and save a yaml file with the below info modify the names as per yor dataset. you can copy the below example yaml to a text file and save it as yaml.

-### 📄 Example: `data.yaml`
+###  Example: `data.yaml`

 ```yaml
 # Path to the root dataset folder